Yes, a leased car will impact your mortgage in the Netherlands.

 1. Different types of consumer loans.

-3. Buying in monthly installments (this also applies to mobile phones).
+3. Buying in monthly instalments (this also applies to mobile phones).

 4. Customer card limits.